aboutcode-org/scancode-toolkit/docs/source/how-to-guides/how-to-install-new-license-plugin.rst

 licenses and/or rules.
 Licenses must be contained in a directory called ``licenses`` and rules must be contained in a directory called ``rules``.

-See :ref:`how-to-add-new-license` and :ref:`how-to-add-new-license-detection-rule` to understand
+See :ref:`how-to-add-new-license` and :ref:`how-to-add-modify-license-detection-rule` to understand
 the structure of license and rule files, respectively.

 After creating this plugin, you can upload it to PyPI so that others can use it, or you can